nickbalestra/nickbalestra.github.io/_posts/2016-09-12-demystifying-redux-applymiddleware.md

 ---
 title: Demystifying Redux pt2
 date: 2016-09-12
-description: by reimplementing a naif version of applyMiddleware
+description: by reimplementing a naive version of applyMiddleware
 ---

 ## [Redux](https://github.com/reactjs/redux) is a predictable state container for JavaScript apps.
 It borrow ideas from both the [flux architecture](https://facebook.github.io/flux/) and the [elm architecture](http://guide.elm-lang.org/architecture/).

-This article, is part of a series of posts aiming to explain the redux architecture and its internals by reimplementing parts of it (*Disclaimer: naif/not-optimized implementation ahead*).
+This article, is part of a series of posts aiming to explain the redux architecture and its internals by reimplementing parts of it (*Disclaimer: naive/not-optimized implementation ahead*).
 As we demystified createStore in the [previous post](http://nick.balestra.ch/2016/demystifying-redux-createstore/), this time we’ll take a look at : **applyMiddleware**

 ***